deepset-ai/haystack-core-integrations/integrations/langfuse/README.md

 This is a community built integration for the Langfuse Open Source LLM Engineering Platform.
 It uses the Haystack tracing functionality as described in https://docs.haystack.deepset.ai/docs/tracing.
 This extension provides detailed tracking of pipeline executions and component runs.
 Designed specifically for monitoring LLM applications, it allows for efficient diagnostics and performance assessment.

 Example of a nested pipeline trace:
-Below is an example trace of a nested pipeline:

 ![Nested Trace](./imgs/nested_trace.png)